Mamawi Atosketan Native School: Taking First Nation Teens to Higher Education

 We quickly became limited by our building’s capacity, and knew MANS had to expand.
 We launched The Bridge Campaign with ambitious goals to match our equally ambitious students—to raise $4.9 million to build a new junior/senior high school building, Cree Cultural Centre, and an Industrial Arts Centre, and establish supplementary programs like transportation, nutrition, and scholarships.
 Through the support of generous donors and volunteers, we exceeded our goal!

-MANS provides the Cree youth of Maskwacis with a complete high school experience—one that teaches not only Alberta university-track courses, but also one that allows them to consider new options and outcomes, and to handle responsibility in a supportive environment.
+MANS provides the Cree youth of Maskwacis with a complete high school experience—one that teaches not only Alberta university-track and trade-oriented courses, but also one that allows them to consider new options and outcomes, and to handle responsibility in a supportive environment.